 Most learners will have had some experience of eating-out in restaurants and fast food outlets.
 Some learners may also have had experience of staying in hotels.
-The teaching at the initial stages could be related to learner's personal experiences.
-The teaching would also benefit from educational visits to different catering establishments.
+The teaching at the initial stages could be related to learners' personal experiences.
+The teaching would also benefit from educational visits to differing catering establishments.